e-s-l/discussion/README.md

 A pure-php, file-based discussion forum toy, created from first principles.

-Based on a chapter of "PHP Programming with MySQL" by Don Gosselin.
+Based on an example found in "PHP Programming with MySQL" by Don Gosselin.

 Inspired by the great 4chan hack of 2025.